iankronquist/zeta/README.md

 - Distinct 64-bit integer and floating-point value types

+- 64-bit integers overflow as part of normal semantics

 - Arithmetic operators do not accept strings as input values

 - Global variables are not shared among different source files